alantech/iasql/site/blog/tutorials/sql.md

 ## Provision cloud resources in your AWS account

-Insert a row into the `ecs_simplified` table within an IaSQL [`transaction`](/docs/transaction) the changes described in the hosted db to your cloud account which will take a few minutes waiting for AWS
+Insert a row into the `ecs_simplified` table within an IaSQL [`transaction`](/docs/transaction) the changes described in the PostgreSQL db to your cloud account which will take a few minutes waiting for AWS

 ```sql